 Ideal shield height- an interesting phenomenon is that motorcycles with no fairings or windshields also may have no buffeting.
 What they do have is great wind pressure that attempts to push the rider off the back of the seat.
 Adding a small fairing can greatly decrease this pressure and make just holding on much easier and thus more comfortable and safer.
 Since this works so well it would seem that a larger fairing/shield would work even better, many times it can but there is also a good chance that somewhere the noise and/or discomfort will be worse.
 After years of experimentation we have found for best protection and comfort a rider should sit on his motorcycle, looking over top the shield (and LIP if installed) and see the pavement about 40 feet in front.
 The top of the shield 12” to 18” in front of the rider’s eyes.
 This setup should work well (we do not recommend looking through the shield).
 Only Touring bikes, some Sport Touring bikes and Cruisers with taller shields will easily allow this setup.
 All smaller (lower) shields and fairings will be a compromise, on these motorcycles too we recommend the LIP to help reduce the noise and discomfort.
 Dual Lock mounted LIPs need be installed in a range from tops of the LIP and shield even to a max of one half the LIP (at the center) above the top of the shield.
 It is very important to have an overlap of at least half the LIP with the shield to allow the venturi effect to work.
 Sometimes, lowering the LIP can make a quieter, less turbulent, ride.

-Mounting- Laminar LIPs do not require drilling to mount though, if desired, we can provide nylon machine screws (these do require drilling).
+Mounting- Laminar LIPs do not require drilling to mount though, if desired, 5mm x 25mm nylon machine screws with flat washers and nuts may be used by the customer (these will require drilling, we recommend through the centers of two opposite side Dual Locks).
 When possible Laminar LIPs are attached with supplied longer screws at the existing windshield mounting locations.
-When not possible our LIPs are mounted with 3M™ Dual Locks.
+When existing mounting holes are not convenient our LIPs are mounted with 3M™ Dual Locks.
 These allow the LIPs to be removed and replaced also the Dual Locks may be removed from the motorcycle without damage to the bike.

 Adjustment- Because of the varying windshield designs some LIPs have a larger range of adjustment than others.
 LIPs that utilize existing windshield mounting screw locations for attachment have no adjustment.
 LIPs that must fit onto very curved or tapered shields may be very restricted in adjustment latitude.
 You can see that a single LIP may have a very small fitment range on an extremely tapered shield whereas a LIP on a cruiser shield (tombstone shape) may be almost infinitely adjustable.
 On these shields we have had riders mount LIPs 5” below the top of the shield and still be happy with the noise and buffeting reduction (see Owner’s Photos Pages).
 Some LIPs are very sensitive to adjustment and a movement up or down of ¼” can be noticed.
 Riders wishing to experiment with LIP locations may use a good brand of duct tape to adhere the sides of the LIP to the shield.
 Also place a layer of tape between the shield and the LIP to prevent scratching the windshield.
 Be sure not to block airflow between the LIP and shield as this gap is essential.
 If the Dual Locks are removed from the shield or LIP do not reuse them.
 Slope angle of the windshield is also important the shield should be angled back at least as much as the forks if possible.